Skip to content

 array.cpp

-/* Search for a specified element in the array */
+/* Find the specified element in the array */

 int find(int *nums, int size, int target) {